philippe-lavoie/blender-fountain-addon/README.md

 ## Usage

 + In the text editor, open or write a fountain script.
-+ In the fountain add-on, select the script
++ In the fountain add-on under the animation tab, select the script
 + Click import
 + Notice that markers are added to the timeline
     - Default duration is 0.5 seconds per word and 1 second per action phrase.